Skip to main content

 The Safe Harbor Dilemma

-The ADA contains a “safe harbor” provision that exempts bona fide benefit plans from some of the Act’s prohibitions, as long as the is not used as a subterfuge to evade the purposes of the ADA.
+The ADA contains a “safe harbor” provision that exempts bona fide benefit plans from some of the Act’s prohibitions, as long as the safe harbor is not used as a subterfuge to evade the purposes of the ADA.
 For years, employers argued that this safe harbor should apply to wellness programs that were part of a health plan.

 However, the EEOC has consistently rejected this interpretation in its rulemaking, stating that the exception for voluntary wellness programs is the sole path to ADA compliance for programs that make disability-related inquiries.
 This stance forces employers to navigate the nebulous “voluntary” standard rather than relying on a more defined exemption, thereby keeping the focus on employee choice and the prevention of coercion.